asantra/ProjectGeant4/README.md

 cmake ..
 cmake --build . -j6
 ```
-(rememeber, everytime you change anything to the files in `ProjectGeant4`, you need to run the above commands)
+(rememeber, everytime you change anything to the files in `ProjectGeant4`, you need to run the above commands. _If you don't compile after making changes, then in your simulation run, the previous changes won't be considered_.)

 17. If the compilation is successful, you can run the project just like before:
 ```